Less than 135mEq/L is considered low in a normal adult patient. The normal range is generally 135-145 mEq/L.

 Decreased muscle strength often manifests as decreased or absent deep tendon reflexes.
 Any patient with muscle weakness should have their airway status monitored.
 Patients with decreased LOC also are at risk for aspiration.

-Patients with fluid excess, especially exhibiting signs of increased intracranial pressure are given Mannitol (Osmitrol), an osmotic diuretic which causes excretion of only free water.
+Patients with fluid excess, especially exhibiting signs of increased intracranial pressure, are given Mannitol (Osmitrol), an osmotic diuretic that causes excretion of only free water.
 This medication decreases fluid volume and results in increased osmolarity of the plasma.

-Some patients may be placed on a fluid restriction.
+Patients presenting in a non-acute (<48 hours) asymptomatic presentation with findings of hypervolemic hyponatremia may be placed on a fluid restriction and need their underlying condition addressed.
 Patients with psychogenic polydipsia are often given this treatment.

-Patients with fluid deficit hyponatremia will often be given a small volume hypertonic solution such as 3% IV saline.
+Patients with fluid deficit hyponatremia will often be given a small volume of hypertonic solution, such as 3% IV saline.
 These solutions increase the osmolarity of the plasma and shift fluid from the ICF to the ECF.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.